doubleqiao/C-log/README.md

 "/

-2.The "i" in the for loop is only valid inside the for loop.
+2.The "i" in the “for” loop is only valid inside the for loop.